-Born in 1982 in Montpellier, Aviat studied oboe, piano, organ and composition in Paris, Geneva and Zürich.
-Before devoting himself to conducting in 2009, he was an oboist in the Karajan Academy of the Berlin Philharmonic, Lucerne Festival Orchestra and Zürich Opera House.
-He studied conducting with Ulrich Windfuhr at Leipzig University of Music and Drama, and Johannes Schläfli at Zürich University of the Arts, which subsequently awarded him Prix Netzhdk.
-Whilst studying, he founded Orchestra Zürich, a project orchestra that draws together musicians from Tonhalle-Orchester Zürich, Philharmonia Zürich and Zürich Chamber Orchestra, focused on performing repertoire from the First and Second Viennese Schools.
-During this time he worked closely with Claudio Abbado, Nikolaus Harnoncourt, Emmanuel Krivine and Iván Fischer, who have encouraged his development as a conductor.
+Victor Aviat studied oboe, piano, organ and composition in Paris, Geneva and Zurich.
+He decided to devote himself to a career in conducting in 2009, encouraged by Franz Welser-Möst.
+As an oboist he played with the Berlin Philharmonic, Lucerne Festival Orchestra and Zurich Opera House.
+He keeps being the Principal Oboe of the Budapest Festival Orchestra and plays regularly with free ensembles such as Chamber Orchestra of Europe or Orchestra Mozart.
+Victor Aviat studied conducting with Professor Ulrich Windfuhr at Leipzig University of Music and Drama, and Professor Johannes Schläfli at Zurich University of the Arts.
+Whilst studying, he founded Orchestra Zurich, a project orchestra that draws together musicians from the Zurich Tonhalle Orchestra, Zurich Opera House Orchestra and Zurich Chamber Orchestra, focused on programmes based around the First and Second Viennese Schools.
+During this time he worked closely with Claudio Abbado, Nikolaus Harnoncourt, Emmanuel Krivine and Iván Fischer – four musicians who actively supported his development as a conductor, and musically influenced him in their own ways.

 Works conducted in the Competition: